bhagwatpanchal/cricket-challenge/README.md

 # CricSummit 2021 — Cricket Coding Challenge

-A command-line cricket simulation built with **Laravel**, demonstrating the application of **SOLID principles, Test-Driven Development (TDD), and Clean Code** practices.
+A command-line cricket simulation built with **Laravel 12**, demonstrating the application of **SOLID principles, Test-Driven Development (TDD), and Clean Code** practices.

 This project simulates the **"Super Over" challenge** from the CricSummit 2021 tournament.
 It predicts the outcome of each ball, generates live commentary, and simulates a full super over using predefined static data.